 Now that our model has been created, we can assign diameters to the pipes, based on the layer attribute that we imported.

 1. Open the pipe FlexTable via View > FlexTables.

 2. Click the yellow Edit button () and add your User Data Extension.
 To do this, first find it in the list on the left side, click on it, and then click the single arrow button pointing to the right side.
 Click OK and you will now see a column in the FlexTable, containing the layer that each pipe came from.
 In our example case, the layer "12_WATER" represents 12" pipes, "16_WATER" represents 16" pipes, and so forth.

 3. Right-click on any of the column headers, choose "Filter", and select "Custom."
 In the query window, double-click on your User Data Extension field from the list on the left and click the equals sign button.
 Then, click the green button on the top-right corner to retrieve a list of unique values from this field.
-Double click on one of the diameters (layer names) shown.
+Double-click on one of the diameters (layer names) shown.
 This example case starts with the 10" layer:

 When you click OK in the query window, the FlexTable will be filtered to only show pipes that came from the layer that you queried on (those from the "10_WATER" layer in our example case.)Note: After filtering, the bottom left corner of the FlexTable will show you how many pipes met the query condition and are displayed (for example "68 of 4714 elements displayed")

 Note: After filtering, the bottom left corner of the FlexTable will show you how many pipes met the query condition and are displayed (for example "68 of 4714 elements displayed")

 4. Now, assign the correct diameter by right clicking on the "Diameter" column header and choosing "Global Edit".
 Keep the operation as "Set", and enter the appropriate diameter as the value.
 Click OK and your diameters will be assigned.